 Pakistan acquired three CAIC Z-10s from China in 2015.
 The objective of the acquisition is not known, but it is generally believed that the Pakistan Army procured the Z-10s for long-term examination.

 While official specifications are not available, it appears that the Z-10 is a light to medium-weight platform akin to the TAI T-129.
-Thus, it could be assumed that the Z-10 and T-129 are being evaluated against one another – the winner would compliment the AH-1Z.
+Thus, it could be assumed that the Z-10 and T-129 are being evaluated against one another – the winner would complement the AH-1Z.

 Two Z-10s were taking part in a desert operations exercise in November 2016, indicating that the Army is keen on deploying the Z-10 – and attack helicopters generally – for anti-armour and conventional close air support (CAS) missions.
 If robust CAS coverage is a goal, then the Pakistan Army may need to consider larger attack helicopter fleet.
 The Z-10 is likely the most affordable way to achieve that objective.